-So here we are, at the beginning of May and I feel so relieved to have made it through the 4 months of this year.
+So here we are, at the end of May and I feel so relieved to have made it through the first 5 months of this year.
 For some reason those months felt like the longest and dreading months of them all, my motivation was left behind in 2018 and I just couldn’t find any routine that would work.

 1. Set daily